Good English drummer Leslie Rasmussen (far right) is under fire for supporting Brock Turner. (Photo: Steven King)

 UPDATE: On Tuesday afternoon, via her band Good English’s since-deactivated Facebook account, drummer Leslie Rasmussen issued a statement regarding her character letter supporting convicted Stanford sex offender Brock Turner – and the backlash that has resulted in multiple canceled concerts.
 Read her statement in full here.

-Last week, 20-year-old Stanford competitive swimmer Brock Allen Turner received a shockingly lenient six-month county jail sentence for sexual assaulting an unconscious woman behind a dumpster outside a fraternity party.
+Last week, Brock Allen Turner, a 20-year-old Stanford student, received a shockingly lenient six-month county jail sentence for sexual assaulting an unconscious woman behind a dumpster outside a fraternity party.
 (Prosecutors had recommended six years in state prison.)
 Public backlash was, understandably, furious and immediate, especially after Turner’s victim released an eloquent, heart-breaking, 7,138-word statement about her horrific ordeal and shoddy treatment by the court.

 More than one petition was launched advocating the ousting of Santa Clara County Superior Court Judge Aaron Persky for handing down such a light sentence, lest jail “have a severe impact on [Turner].“ A letter from Turner’s father sparked outrage for dismissing the attack as “20 minutes of action.”